icewolfz/jiMUD/docs/preferences.md

 - `Font size` The font size for the command input box
 - `Keep Last Command` This leaves the last command entered into the command input and selected it, if disabled it will be cleared
 - `History Size` The number of items to keep in command history when navigating using the up/down arrow.
-- `Command Stacking`
-  - `Character` The character to use when repeating command into multiple commands.
-  - `Enable` This will enable command stacking systems and use the command stacking character to know where to break a command into a list commands.
-- `Speedpaths`
-  - `Character` The character that is used to determine if the command is a speedpath to expand, default is !
-  - `Enable` Weather or not to expand speedpaths, if disabled the line is parsed as normal command
-  - `Parse` Parse each command as if it was sent from the command line, if disabled each command is sent to the mud as is.
 - `Newline shortcut` A shortcut for adding newlines to command input
   - `None` no shortcut enter always sends command
   - `Ctrl + Enter` add newline on ctrl+enter